 Internal leaks are usually caused by components being installed incorrectly or from them wearing out.
 An ice machine technician should be able to figure out exactly what is causing the leak and what needs to be done to fix it.

-Ice-Masters rental customers can give our customer service line a call and we’ll send a technician over to fix the leak as soon as possible.
+Ice-Masters rental customers can give our customer service line a call and we’ll send a technician over to your Kansas or Missouri business to fix the leak as soon as possible.
 We will cover all costs if the leak was caused by faulty parts or improper installation.
 We will also provide you with backup ice while we complete the ice machine repair.

 Stop Leaks and Avoid Long-Term Problems

 Don’t ignore the problem if your ice maker’s leaking.
 Damage can be caused to your ice machine depending on where the leak is coming from.
 Keeping up with routine ice machine service is your first defense against leaks.

 If the leaking is coming from outside the machine or your commercial ice and water dispenser, it can damage:

 - Food products (especially if stored in cardboard boxes)